 And then there’s the price.
 Which do you think is more expensive—paying for one unified tool, or four or five disparate tools?
 (Hint: Even if that unified tool is slightly more expensive, it’s probably still more cost-effective compared to the prices of all the disparate tools added together.)
 Not to mention the pricing is simpler.
 You only have one invoice a month instead of four or five.
 I know which option our Finance team prefers.

-And as we’ll see below, there are many excellent instant messaging platforms that are actually included in robust unified communication tools.
+And as we’ll see below, there are many excellent instant messaging platforms that are actually includedin robust unified communication tools.

 Like Dialpad, for instance.
 Audio calls, video conferencing, file sharing, group chat, and more—all under one umbrella.

-A group video conference call on Dialpads desktop app
+A video conference happening in Dialpad's desktop app

 Not paying attention to devices / operating systems that messaging tool supports